 One of the beneficial effects of the diabetes drug Metformin is its ability to inhibit disruption of these tight-junction proteins.
 By doing so, it reduces intestinal permeability and endotoxemia (9).
 Probiotics and prebiotics do the same.

-Suffice it to say that excess refined fructose consumption coupled with polyunsaturated fats and gluten—along with copious quantities of salt in the manufacture of most processed foods—is not healthy for rodents or humans.
+Suffice it to say that excess refined fructose consumption coupled with polyunsaturated fats and gluten—is not healthy for rodents or humans.

 Alright, let’s delve into this study and see whether probiotics were capable of mitigating some of this metabolic carnage.